MarloesKuijper/semantic_web_project/readme.md

 # Semantic Web Project

-# Steps that are already done:
-1. Create multilingual dictionary that has templates as keys, and within each template dict, attributes as keys with a list of translations for that attribute in nl and de
-2. Function that gets the data and checks for identical pagenames in nl and de, returns the set common_without_manipulation
-3. Function that takes the data and for all articles that didn't have identical pagenames, translates pagename from lang1 to lang2 and checks if translation is in lang2 keys
-   If it is found, it is added to a set of all common pagenames that are found with this manipulation (common_with_manipulation)
-4. Combine the sets common_without_manipulation and common_with_manipulation into common_pages

 # TO DO
-5. AUTOMATISEER INPUT MISSING DATA NL EN MISSING DATA DE (dus: welke wel in NL en niet in DE en welke wel in DE en niet in NL voor pagina X)
-6. in functie get_missing_quadruples stel een minimaal aantal 'occurrences' van tuple vertaling dus > ("de", "NAME") minimaal 3 keer ofzo
+1. in functie get_missing_quadruples stel een minimaal aantal 'occurrences' van tuple vertaling dus > ("de", "NAME") minimaal 3 keer ofzo VOOR DE OFFICIELE DATA ALLEEN!
+2. get multiling dict from all mappingbased literals data (or part of it) and get new quadruples based on this dict (mee bezig)
-7. Count number of new quadruples in official data
+3. Count number of new quadruples
-8. Do evaluation on test set, compare automatically with manually generated quadruples + automatically  / manually generated dictionary
+4. Analyse evaluation data
-9. Write report (literature :( ))
+5. Write report
-10. Prepare presentation
+6. Prepare presentation

-# Potential issues
-1. The values might need to be translated (years and names usually not, but for example names of paintings are usually translated: De Nachtwacht, The Nightwatch etc. etc. )